 Making Mashed Potatoes in a Stand Mixer

 A stand mixer is a great tool for making mashed potatoes.
-You just need to be careful not to overwhip the potatoes.
+Be careful not to overwhip the potatoes.
 After cooking the potatoes and drying them in the oven as described above, do the following:

 - Attach the paddle attachment of your stand mixer and transfer the cooked potatoes to the bowl of the mixer.
 Mix on the lowest speed until most of the lumps are gone.

-- Now remove the paddle attachment and attach the whip attachment.
+- Remove the paddle attachment and attach the whip attachment.
 Whip for a few seconds until the potatoes are fully puréed.
 Don't overwhip!